-You can also keep the bread fresh and moist by wrapping it in saran wrap and storing it in a ziplock back.
+You can also keep the bread fresh and moist by wrapping it in plastic wrap.
+Once wrapped, store the bread in a ziplock bag to keep it fresh.

 Banana nut bread is perfect for freezing.
-After the loaf has completely cooled down, cut 1/2 inch slices and put it into these reusable freezable bags.
+After the loaf has completely cooled down, cut ½-inch slices and put them into these reusable freezable bags.

-You can also use Ziplock freezer bags but I've been on a mission to reduce single-use plastic whenever possible.
-The banana bread will keep for about 3 months in the freezer.
+You can also use Ziplock freezer bags, but I've been on a mission to reduce single-use plastic whenever possible.
+So the banana bread will keep for about 3 months in the freezer.

 Tips and Tricks

-If you are using a handheld mixer, I recommend that you first mash the bananas with a fork.
+If you are using a handheld mixer, I recommend first mashing the bananas with a fork.
 Then combine the mashed banana with the wet ingredients and proceed as described above.